Yashshinde5201/17.-Support-Vector-Machines/README.md

-2) classify the Size_Categorie using SVM
+2)classify the Size_Categorie using SVM

 month	month of the year: 'jan' to 'dec'